orindholt/orindholt/README.md

 - 👋 Hi, I’m @orindholt
 - 👀 I’m interested in ...
-Programming, HTML, CSS, Scripting and so on..
+Programming, Web Development, Javascript and so on..
 - 🌱 I’m currently learning ...
-Web Development
+Frontend Development
 - 📫 How to reach me ... oliverrindholt.dk